-In this paper, we present a two-tier semantic P2P network for searching context information in wide-area networks.
+In this paper, we present an ontology-based semantic P2P network for searching context information in wide-area networks.
 The preliminary results have shown that our system has good search efficiency and low cost of node joining and leaving, and our system can scale to a large number of peers.
+The use of our system is not limited to the context-aware computing domain; in fact, it applies to any P2P searching system where schemas are explicitly defined.